RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 ![](/assets/emdr2.png)

 Adjust the pitch and volume of the sound to whatever you prefer.
-If you do not plan to use the sounds, press the Mute button <i class="fa fa-volume-off"></i> or set the volume to zero:
+If you do not plan to use the sounds, release the Sound button <i class="fa fa-volume-up"></i> or set the volume to zero:

 ![](/assets/emdr3.png)

-If you plan to use eye movements, either alone or with sound, ensure that the full screen button, <i class="fa fa-arrows-alt"></i>, is pressed:
+If you plan to use eye movements, either alone or with sound, ensure Eye movement button, <i class="fa fa-arrows-h"></i>, is pressed:

 ![](/assets/emdr5.png)

-(If full screen is not available on your device, then you cannot use eye movements effectively with that device.)
+(If full screen is not available on your device, then you cannot use eye movements effectively with that device and the Eye movement button is disabled.)

 Adjust the size and color of the moving disc to whatever you prefer.